Copy Protect PDF Files

 Ensure your PDF files are protected against copying, printing, editing and distribution.
 Lock PDF files to individual computers and locations so they cannot be shared.

-Locklizard DRM security provides superior copy protection to Adobe Acrobat and enables you to protect PDF files from copying without insecure passwords.
+Locklizard’s PDF copy protection software provides superior copy protection to Adobe Acrobat, allowing you to prevent PDF copying and sharing without insecure passwords.

 Customer Testimonials